TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Proposed Methodology

 We illustrate the masking and replacing of frames in Fig.~\ref{fig:input}B and \ref{fig:input}C, respectively.
-Our time alteration policy is more sophisticated than other BERT-style mask reconstruction approaches~\cite{speech_encoder, mpc2}, where they simply mask a percentage with zeroed-out spans, unlike ours that have random and real frames.
-We set the time alteration width $W_T$ to 7 frames, which corresponds to 85ms of speech, this lies in the range of an average phoneme duration (average phone duration is around 50 ms to 100 ms at usual rates of 10 to 20 phones per second).
+Our time alteration policy is more sophisticated than other time-only masked reconstruction approaches~\cite{speech_encoder, mpc2}, where they simply mask a percentage with zeroed-out spans, unlike ours that have random and real frames.
+We set the time alteration width $W_T$ to 7 frames, which corresponds to 85ms of speech.
+The time alteration width $W_T$ then lies in the average phoneme duration range (average phone duration is around 50 ms to 100 ms at usual rates of 10 to 20 phones per second).
 We set the $P_T$ percentage of total altered frames to 15\%, as suggested in \cite{mockingjay, bert, roberta}.
 We allow time alteration blocks to overlap each other, hence resulting in the larger highlighted yellow box in the left of Fig.~\ref{fig:input}B and \ref{fig:input}C. With overlapping, we generate a longer altered span ($> W_T$) and force the model to infer on more global structure rather than a fixed local span ($W_T$).
-The idea behind time alteration is that a model that can predict the partial loss of small segments of speech should provide a contextualized understanding of previous and future content.
-Reconstructing corrupted blocks in the temporal axis is reminiscent of the MLM task in the BERT-style pre-training~\cite{bert, roberta, albert} from NLP, where the models are required to predict the "MASK" token from neighboring tokens.
-In our ablation study in Section~\ref{sssec:exp_bidirectional}, we show that the proposed time alteration is the key element that drives models to learn bidirectional understanding, resulting in a substantial WER drop when compared to models that did not use the time alteration objective.
+The idea behind time alteration is that a model that can predict the partial loss of small speech segments should provide a contextualized understanding of previous and future content.
+Our experiments show that the proposed time alteration is the essential element that drives models to learn bidirectional understanding, resulting in a substantial improvement compared to models that are not using the time alteration method.